AAdewunmi/Event-Management-System-Java/README.md

     Participant User: Register, Login, Pay for Event, Logout.

-3. What are the nice to haves?

-4. When will the project be complete?
+3. When will the project be complete?

     Once all MVP features have been developed.

+4. What are the nice to haves?

+    Payment gateway i.e. PayPal, Apple Pay, Google Pay etc.

 ### Although the project is a work in progress, here is a screenshot of the landing page.